TED (conference): TEDx

+TEDx was founded by Lara Stein.
 TEDx are independent events similar to TED in presentation.
 They can be organized by anyone who obtains a free license from TED, and agrees to follow certain principles.
-TEDx events are required to be non-profit, but organizers may use an admission fee or commercial sponsorship to cover costs.
-Speakers are not paid and must also relinquish the copyrights to their materials, which TED may edit and distribute under a Creative Commons license.
+Speakers are not paid and must relinquish the copyrights to their materials, which TED may edit and distribute under a non-commercial Creative Commons license (CC-BY-NC-SA).